Snapsheet raises $12 million to save you time after a car accident

 “Snapsheet’s virtual claims platform streamlines and simplifies the claims handling process for everyone – the carrier, the customer and the repair shop,” Sheila Gulati, managing director at Tola Capital says about why she invested.

-Co-founder CJ Pryzbyl said that they’ve been getting a lot of funding opportunities because they “invented the category.”
+Co-founder CJ Przybyl said that they’ve been getting a lot of funding opportunities because they “invented the category.”
 It not only saves time for the car owners, but it also benefits insurance companies.

 Snapsheet allows the insurance businesses to offer a “white label self-service mobile app,” he explained.
 While some of them, like Allstate, have opted to create this themselves, Snapsheet has managed to convince 45 insurance carriers to work with them.